specklesystems/speckle-docs/user/connectors.md

 :::

+## Troubleshooting

+Having issues with one of our connectors?
+Please follow the steps below to help us assist you:
+- Post a detailed description of the issue on our [Community Forum](https://speckle.community/c/help/8).
+Make sure to provide as much information as possible and to attach any source files that could help us replicate it
+- Share with us any logs relevant to the Connector, you can find them in: `%appdata%/Speckle/Logs` (just copy paste that address in your windows explorer)

 ## Units

 The connectors take care of unit conversions for geometric objects so you don't have to worry about that.
 For example, if you're sending a 1 foot long line from Rhino to an AutoCAD document in mm it will measure exactly 304.8mm.